osmcode/osmium-tool/man/osmium-export.md

 Note that the `id` is not necessarily unique.
 Even the combination `type` and `id` is  not unique, because a way may end up as LineString and as Polygon on the file.
-See the `--add-unique-id` option for a unique Id.
+See the `--add-unique-id` option for a unique ID.

 # AREA HANDLING